 Restoring Our Oyster.
 Cleaning Our Bay.
 Preserving Our Future.

 Twenty years ago, the Oyster Recovery Partnership was commissioned as a cooperative coalition of multiple partners that contribute to a large-scale restoration program to plant disease-free oysters back into the Chesapeake Bay.
-As a result of this successful partnership, nearly 5 billion oysters have been planted on 1,600 acres of oyster reefs and nearly 30,000 bushels of shell have been recycled to provide homes for new oysters.
+As a result, nearly 5.8 billion oysters have been planted on 2,200 acres of oyster reefs and 66,000 bushels of shell have been recycled to provide homes for new oysters.
 As Maryland’s leading nonprofit restoring oysters in the Bay, the ORP also operates the region’s Shell Recycling Alliance, supports the state’s Marylanders Grow Oysters program and provides shellfish aquaculture and fishery support services.

 The Oyster Recovery Partnership (ORP) is a 501(c)(3) non-profit that plans, promotes and implements science-based and sustainable shellfish restoration, aquaculture and wild fishery activities to protect our environment, support our economy and preserve our cultural heritage.

 The Bay oyster industry was the envy of the world until the oyster stock collapsed nearly 50 years ago because of disease, habitat loss, declining water quality and historic over-harvesting.

 In the summer of 1993, the state of Maryland convened the Oyster Roundtable — a coalition of 40 organizations, institutions, elected officials, businesses and individuals — to address the major concerns about oyster stocks in Maryland’s Chesapeake Bay and formulate a plan for promoting recovery.
 Roundtable members reached a consensus and published an Action Plan for Oyster Recovery in Maryland.